StefAm21/micolet-test/README.md

 In this Micolet-test, Ball 1 (connecting to API to validate emails) and Ball 2 (adding i18n) was solved in only one way.

 Ball 3 (completing survey to get a discount coupon), which was optional, was solved in two different ways:
-- Firstly using Typeform's webhook connected with an ngrok server during development and Heroku in production: [https://micolet-test.herokuapp.com/](https://micolet-test.herokuapp.com/).
+- Firstly using Typeform's API connected with an ngrok server during development, to be able to test their webhook response, and Heroku in production: [https://micolet-test.herokuapp.com/](https://micolet-test.herokuapp.com/).

 #### Architecture Database with Typeform Ball 3:
 ![db-micolet-arc](https://github.com/StefAm21/micolet-test/assets/80965786/1d093150-6357-40d5-81d5-4562df9a201f)